-Covid almost ended, 2022 February attracts lots of travelers to the hills of Panchgani and ahead to Mahabaleshwar.
-What exactly are the activities and things to do apart from places to visit in the Wanderlust hills of Mahabaleshwar and Panchgani that attract millions of visitors annually.
+After a long COVID break, 2022 February attracts lots of travelers to the hills of Panchgani and ahead to Mahabaleshwar, And 2023 has new attractions too.
+What exactly are the activities and things to do apart from places to visit in the Wanderlust hills of Mahabaleshwar and Panchgani that attract millions of visitors annually?
 Both hill stations are on the same route at about 19 Km distance.

 These strawberry lands need a minimum of 2 days to explore for various activities, hangouts, and sightseeing, So be prepared for 2019 if you plan.